eskaryo/interzone-mn-setup/README.md

 ## Usage:

 ```
-stipendd masternode status
+interzoned masternode status
-stipendd getinfo
+interzoned getinfo
 ```

-Also, if you want to check/start/stop **Stipend** , run one of the following commands as **root**:
+Also, if you want to check/start/stop **Interzone** , run one of the following commands as **root**:

 ```
-systemctl status Stipend #To check the service is running.
+systemctl status Interzone #To check the service is running.
-systemctl start Stipend #To start Stipend service.
+systemctl start Interzone #To start Interzone service.
-systemctl stop Stipend #To stop Stipend service.
+systemctl stop Interzone #To stop Interzone service.
-systemctl is-enabled Stipend #To check whetether Stipend service is enabled on boot or not.
+systemctl is-enabled Interzone #To check whetether Interzone service is enabled on boot or not.
 ```
 ***